Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

-Several participants expressed a distrust in working with AI agents to perform either specific parts of a task or the task as whole.
+Several participants (e.g., P22, P26, P30) expressed distrust in working with AI agents to perform either specific parts of a task or the task as a whole.
 Trust issues with each of the tools spanned concerns around hallucinations, password management, low expectations of agents' capabilities, and disinclination to hand over too much autonomy over tasks users preferred to handle personally.

 Not all users wanted to trust the agent with credentials to their accounts: \textit{``I don’t particularly want to give it my Google account information''} (P30).

 Some users also expressed apprehension about entrusting the agent to do tasks on their behalf, such as planning a trip: \textit{``I would plan manually first, then compare… I still don’t trust it completely''} (P26).
 P22 further explained how these trust issues were compounded by the fact that the agent did not ask them questions about their preferences or constraints: \textit{``it didn't ask me. you know.
 Do I want one bed or 2?
 Do I want a a room that looks out on the pool?
 Or do I want one that looks out on the plaza?''} This example highlights how trust-building is discursive; for tasks that require capturing personal preferences, overly eager agents that run off and do work without confirming user intent can reduce trust.